36 Sights in Cartagena, Spain (with Map and Images)

 20. Batería de Las Cenizas

-The battery of the ashes, also known as C-9, is a fortification of coastal artillery support located on the mount of the ashes, within the municipality of Cartagena and more specifically in the Diputación de Rincón de San Ginés.
-His access is on the road that communicates the Belons with Portman.
+The Battery of Ashes, also known as C-9, is a coastal artillery support fortification located on Mount of Ashes, within the municipality of Cartagena and more specifically in the county of Rincón de San Ginés.
+Its access is on the road that connects Los Belones with Portmán.

 21. Catedral de Santa María